Entries are closed for the 2025 AMR Award

 - Prize: Certificate, plaque, and morning tea for your organisation or team.

-Sponsored by New Zealand Food Safety, this award recognises individuals, teams, or organisations making a real difference in reducing AMR risks in New Zealand.
+Sponsored by New Zealand Food Safety, the award is to recognise individuals, teams, or organisations making a real difference in reducing AMR risks in New Zealand.
 The work might include:

 - spreading awareness about AMR